Ever wonder what the BTS of a 6-figure course launch looks like?

 Holding a call with my assistant just before the launch started.
 She looked over all of the tasks she had assigned during the launch, and anything she had never done before and wanted clarification on or assurances on, we took the time to go over anything she was unfamiliar with.

-I made the switch because I’m using Zoom for podcast recordings and figured I’d use one software for the both.
-But Crowdcast genuinely has a better system than Zoom for webinars so I’ll be going back to Crowdcast in the future for sure.
+I made the switch because I was using Zoom for podcast recordings at the time and figured I’d use one software for the both.
+But Crowdcast genuinely had a better system than Zoom for webinars so I went back with Crowdcast for the time being.

-Turns out, our email marketing system ConvertKit had some issues with link triggering (which enables us to let people out out of sales emails) and therefore, people kept getting emails after opt-ing out.
-(Sorry if that was you!
-We didn’t mean for that to happen.)
+Turns out, our email marketing system ConvertKit had some issues with link triggering (which enables us to let people opt out of sales emails) and therefore, people kept getting emails after opt-ing out. #awkward

 When we looked into it, we noticed that email has done badly for the past 2 launches as well.
 Finally we caught on that our subject line sucked and we needed to find a new content topic for that email.
 We’ll be changing that emails content next launch!

 Some people were frantically sending us emails and when we didn’t get back to them right away, a bit worried they’d miss the deadline.
 We’re going to keep in mind to be checking emails every half hour just before a cart closes to help these folks out and calm their nerves about missing the deadline.

 We had 3 sales of bundles before realizing that the price was wrong and it was $100 cheaper than it should have been.
 Meaning 3 very lucky ducks got the bundle at an extra special discount, haha!
 We fixed it, and thankfully no one noticed.
-We were prepared to give the extra $100 discount to anyone who noticed and was upset by the price being $100 the day before, but no one did.
+We were prepared to give the extra $100 discount to anyone who noticed and was upset by the price being $100 less the day before, but no one did.